Loading an existing object or objects

 Rather than loading all of the matching objects (the default), load only

-N
+N objects.

 offset => “M”

-; rather than returning the first N
+To be used together with limit; rather than returning the first N

-matches (the default), return matches M
+matches (the default), return matches M through N + M.

 start_val => “value”

-To be used together with limit
+To be used together with limit and sort; rather than returning the

-matches, return the first N
+first N matches, return the first N matches where column (the sort

-column) is greater than value
+column) is greater than value.

 range